mkner/robo-pid/docs/examples.rst

 the handler function.
 The velocity supplied by the Wheel object is read and averaged via the buffer to smooth out some of fluctuations that occur with the wheel encoders and their sensors.
-This average is used for the PID as the current velocity.
-The buffering parameters can be adjusted based on the response of the wheels and their encoders from field testing.
-While the handler is running, the reference velocity that is the velocity the wheel is set to run at, can change at any time and is read in sync with with current velocity reading and the PID iteration in the handler function.
+This average is used for the PID as the current velocity, unless buffering has been turned off.
+The buffering parameters can be adjusted based on the response of the wheels and their encoders from field testing or dynamically during runtime.
+The reference velocity is the velocity the wheel is set to run at including a zero velocity that occurs during a stop condition.
+It can change at any time while the wheel is running and is read in sync with the PID timestep iteration interval in the handler function.

+At each timestep, the PID controller uses a reference tracking velocity and the current measured wheel velocity, averaged or not to generate the PID output for this iteration.
+How these velocities are fed into the controller depends on whether the reference velocity is positive, negative or zero.
+Since in **Iterate Mode**, the current timestep PID evaluation is calculated manually from the current PID controller output at *this* timestep and the previous timestep evaluation.
+In this case, the evauation is a rate value that will be sent to the wheel object as a forward or reverse signal.
+It is first constrained to a bounded set of values for the particular input range of the underlying the motor controller interface of the wheel.
+This is typical of either motor control for mobile robots or throttle controls for autonomous vehicles.
+Here it is the constrained rate that is fed back into the PID evaluation at the next timestep.
+Whether a modified input signal to the process device, in this case a wheel and its motor controls, is recycled or the unmodified PID timestep equation output is used depends on the process, its performance with the controller and the application requirements.
+There is a lot of flexibilty with the **Iterate Mode** to manually fine-tune the regulator and how it performs over a sequence of timestep intervals.

-The following is adapted from the working code an operational Autonomous Mobile Robotic system.
+This example is adapted from code in an operational Autonomous Mobile Robotic system

 .. code-block:: python

-  from robotime.clocks import Clock from roboutils import constrain from robopid import Pid
+  from robotime.clocks import Clock from roboutils import constrain from basicpid import Pid

   class WheelVelocity(IoScan):